 - Synthetic vinyl

 The manner in which the flooring is laid down on the surface without the use of any adhesive.
 Many times, the surfacing materials are heavy enough to stay in place, and they can be laid over existing flooring that is smooth and clean.
-Occasionally, the use of a small amount of adhesive and specialised double-sided tape can be required in strategical points.
+Occasionally, the use of a small amount of adhesive and specialized double-sided tape can be required in strategic points.
 This method is referred to as the GreenLay installation method for vinyl flooring.